-A franchise resale is not just a business sale.
-It is also a transfer of rights under a franchise system.
-That means buyers and sellers must navigate more steps than a typical independent business transaction.
+A franchise resale is not just a business sale — it is a transfer of rights under a franchise system.
+That means both buyers and sellers must navigate a set of requirements that go beyond a typical business transaction: franchisor approval, territory rights, transfer fees, training obligations, lease assignment, and brand compliance, all happening at the same time.

-At Westlake Business Brokers, we guide clients through the franchise transfer process with a structured approach designed to reduce confusion, avoid unnecessary delays, and improve the odds of a successful closing.
+At Westlake Business Brokers, we guide sellers and buyers through the franchise transfer process with a structured approach built specifically for these requirements.
+Our goal is to reduce confusion, avoid unnecessary delays, and keep every step of the transfer organized — from initial review through final closing.

 How the Franchise Transfer Process Typically Works